jshwaa/Final_Project_Nanostring/NanoString.md

 Returning to the origin normalization, RNAcontent plots of highly expressed house-keeping genes vs. other highly expressed endogenous genes show that no samples deviate far from the best-fit line, indicating good sample distribution with no outliers.

 ![NSM_BatchEffects](https://github.com/jshwaa/Final_Project_Nanostring/blob/master/Images/NSN_BatchEffects.png?raw=true)
 This plot indicates that there are indeed batch effects from the binary trait groups supplied to the normalization function earlier.
-For instance, it appears that HD samples have lower over RNA content, mean gene expression, and more missing genes compared to WT.
+For instance, it appears that HD samples have lower overall RNA content, mean gene expression, and more missing genes compared to WT.

 ![NSM_Norm](https://github.com/jshwaa/Final_Project_Nanostring/blob/master/Images/NSN_Norm.png?raw=true)
 Plots of normalizaiton factors supplied to the function (positive controls/negative controls) and adjusted RNA content allow for a per sample look at potential outliers that could be driving the previous graph's batch effects.
 Here, as none of the samples deviate too much from the mean (~<50%) it would appear that the batch effects are due to treatment and not individual sample outliers.
 The only potential confounder (sample 1) could be removed and the data reanalyzed to confirm this.